nextcloud/documentation/admin_manual/installation/php_55_installation.rst

 Installing PHP 5.5 on RHEL 7 and CentOS 7
 =========================================

 PHP 5.4 has been end-of-life since September 2015 and is no longer supported by the PHP team.
-RHEL 7 still ships with PHP 5.4, and Red Hat supports it. ownCloud also supports PHP 5.4, so upgrading is not required.
+RHEL 7 still ships with PHP 5.4, and Red Hat supports it.
+Nextcloud also supports PHP 5.4, so upgrading is not required.
 However, it is highly recommended to upgrade to PHP 5.5+ for best security and performance.

 **Before upgrading, evaluate all of your PHP apps for compatibility with PHP 5.5.**